ihouwat/web-assembly-image-processing/README.md

 Took a quick course on [Zero To Mastery](https://zerotomastery.io/courses/learn-webassembly/) to learn the basics of Web Assembly.
 As a bonus, we get to learn the basics of the Rust language.
 Try out the app using the link in About section.

 ## App description
-A user is prompted to upload a PNG image.
-The app converts and outputs a grayscale version of the image.
+A user uploads a PNG image.
+The app converts and renders a grayscale version of the image.

 The workflow is the following:
 - Upload a PNG file using HTML inputs